 Morello IE can execute both hybrid and purecap Morello applications.
 Staring with release 2.0, you must link an application to a Morello-aware C library.
 For example, you can use port of the Musl C library to Morello9.
-Depending on your application, the C library may need to include the libshim library10.
+The C library your application is using should target PCuABI kernel-user interface as outlined in the Morello pure capability kernel user Linux ABI specification10.